Fatal Run: Reception

-Reviewing the game for November/December 2000 issue of Atari 2600 Connection, Al Backiel criticised the lack of a end cut-scene for the Atari 2600 version, but praised the cut-scene of the 7800 version.
+A review in the March 1991 edition of GamePro was positive about the gameplay but neutral about the graphics, stating that "the scenery is incredibly boring".
+Reviewing the game for November/December 2000 issue of Atari 2600 Connection, Al Backiel criticised the lack of an end cut-scene for the Atari 2600 version, but praised the cut-scene of the 7800 version.
 Andy Slaven writing in the book Video Game Bible, 1985–2002 said of the game that "the first few minutes are great, but after that it just gets old".

-Writing for the Daily Dot website, Jean-Michael Bond included it a list of the 30 best Atari 2600 games ever.
+Writing for the Daily Dot, Jean-Michael Bond included it a list of the 30 best Atari 2600 games ever.
 Brett Weiss in Classic Home Video Games, 1985–1988 A Complete Reference Guide praised the password-saving system and the cut-scenes.
 Writing in 2016, Retro Gamer magazine stated that the game was similar to RoadBlasters, and said "by far the most impressive part of this game ... are the cut-scenes...".
 Matthew Lippart reviewing the Atari 7800 version for the Atari HQ website criticised the controls, found the sound "bad" and the gameplay "repetitive", but praised the password and upgrade systems.

+Reboot

+On August 26, 2024, Atari announced a "re-imagining" of Fatal Run, titled Fatal Run 2089, developed by MNSTR Studio using Unreal Engine 5.
+It is set to launch for Windows, Xbox Series X/S, Xbox One, PlayStation 5, PlayStation 4 and Nintendo Switch sometime in 2025.